openMetaAnalysis/Adult_ADHD_Monitoring/README.md

-Adult AHDH: Monitoring the response to treatment (under construction)
+scaleAdult AHDH: Monitoring the response to treatment (under construction)
 ============================================
 A living systematic review

 Short url: https://openmetaanalysis.github.io/Adult-ADHD/

 **Clinical summary:** This meta-analysis, based on limited data in a single study, suggests that the Adult ADHD Self-Report Scale (ASRS) is better than then Wender Utah Rating Scale (WURS) for monitoring the response to treatment.
-Heterogeneity of results as measured by I<sup>2</sup> was '[substantial](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 81% across studies, but cannot be measured for each scale as only a single study is available.
+Heterogeneity of results as measured by I<sup>2</sup> was '[substantial](https://training.cochrane.org/handbook/current/chapter-10#section-10-10-2)' at 81% across studies, but cannot be measured for each scale as only a single study is available per scale.
 This review updates previously published meta-analysis(es).(citation[s] below)

 Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.